 Member planets and associate planets form their own National Guard forces with their own resources and under their own control.
 Sponsored planets have National Guard units formed and controlled by the sponsoring planet.
-Franchised and Federation colony planets have National Guard units organized by the Federation National Guard Bureau using local personnel and funding.
+Franchised and Federation colony planets have National Guard units organized by the Star Fleet Bureau of National Guards using local personnel and funding.
 In some cases, the Federation will "borrow" National Guard units from member planets to provide local security for Federation-chartered or franchised colonies (with the Federation paying for the cost).